pxmkv/Balance-Tech/readme.md

 <img src="/pics/circuit.png"  width="300" height="200">

+The bulk of the circuit design lies within a three “story”structure.
+Three PCBs with a gap of about an inch between each house all the circuitry and key parts within.
+Battery power is wired in a position that will decrease center of mass and aid in smoother balancing.
+The Buck converter allows for an adjustable power supply and the AMS1117 serves as a voltage regulator.
+Other smaller parts exist in our circuit but the critical parts are provided here

 ### Installing Libraries

 Open your Arduino IDE and go to **Sketch** > **Include Library** > **Manage Libraries**.
 The Library Manager should open.
 Search and install those libraries.